-Tips for Success in HSC Maths, Extension 1, Extension 2, and Maths General
+Tips for Success in HSC Maths Advanced, Extension 1, Extension 2, and Maths General

 Our team works with students all over the world, and we are aware that there are different testing and courses found in various areas and regions.
 In New South Wales, we find HSC (Higher School Certificate) Maths.
 Students across the region spend copious amounts of time preparing for the HSC Maths exams.
 In this article, we’re going to help you get ready for your course with some of the best tips for preparing for HSC Maths exams.

 HSC Maths Subjects

 Before we start, let’s outline which HSC Maths you could be studying.
-No matter which course you are studying, this article is for you; the tips in this article have been compiled with the help of students in various levels.
+No matter which course you are studying, this article is for you; the tips in this article have been compiled with the help of students at various levels.
 It is important to know the difference between the courses.
 Also, we will be posting articles delving specifically into the finer details of each of these courses.
 We’ll begin with the four courses are available and a few of the topics they include.
 Here are the four courses currently approved and appointed by the Board of Studies.

 The first course is HSC Maths Advanced

 Formerly known as HSC Maths 2U.
 Lessons within this course include topics such as various aspects on probability, geometrical applications of calculus, integration, logarithmic and exponential functions, trigonometric functions, and motion.